miguelviladev/learning-c-en/1-introduction/4-compilation-cycle-in-c.md

 ### 2. Compiling

 Once pre-processed, the compiler checks if the code was well written, that is, if the instructions respect the language's syntax.
-If the compiler detects an error, the compilation process terminates, informing the programmer where that error is.
+If the compiler detects an error, the compilation process ends, informing the programmer where that error is.
 The programmer needs to edit the source code to solve the error and re-compile the code.

 The compiler also detects cases in where the code's syntax is correct but leads to some suspicion.
 So, instead of outputting an error message, the compiler outputs a warning message for each suspicious piece of code.
 Unlike errors, if warning messages show up the compilation process will continue.